 Your graduate experience begins with an ideal location--minutes from the world-renowned Research Triangle, adjacent to other major universities, archives, museums, historic sites, and parks.
-History graduate students conduct research alongside our award-winning faculty and engage in the world around them in local, county and state institutions, through the online Graduate Journal of History, which publishes research from the NC State Graduate Student History Conference, and the Khayrallah Center for Lebanese Diaspora Studies.
+History graduate students conduct research alongside our award-winning faculty and engage in the world around them in local, county and state institutions, through the NC State Graduate Student History Conference, and the Khayrallah Center for Lebanese Diaspora Studies.

-With more than 25 full-time faculty members who cover a range of historical interests, our programs allow you to enjoy small, seminar-style classes and close relationships with faculty mentors and advisors.
+With more than 25 full-time faculty members who cover a range of historical fields, our programs allow you to enjoy small, seminar-style classes and close relationships with faculty mentors and advisors.

 M.A. in History